 J’accuse (1919) Director: Abel Gance

-The film begins in idyllic, small-town Provence, France.
-When war is declared (WWI) the citizenry.
-Many young men flock to enlist in the army.
-Among them is Francois a large and aggressive man who is married to Edith, daughter of an elderly French veteran.
-However, he catches her caught up in a secret romance with a poet, Jean Diaz.
-Angry, Francois sends his wife away to stay with his mother, but she is captured by German soldiers and raped.
-Jean does not enlist, as a pacifist, but he eventually does when his town is captured and occupied by the Germans.
+The film begins in an idyllic, small-town in Provence, France.
+When World War I begins the citizenry, bands of young men, flock to enlist in the army.
+Among them is Francois, a large and aggressive man who is married to Edith, daughter of an elderly French veteran.
+However, he catches her in a secret romance with a poet, Jean Diaz.
+Angry, Francois sends his wife away to stay with his mother, but she is captured by German soldiers and promptly raped.
+Jean does not enlist (he is a pacifist) but eventually he is forced to enlist when his hometown is captured and occupied by the Germans.

 Meanwhile on the frontlines Jean and Francois find themselves serving together in the same battalion, skeptical of one another.
 Jean eventually returns home due to poor health (trench fever) in the trenches, but he finds his mother on her deathbed and Edith returns with an infant German baby.
 They try to hide the baby from Francois when he returns home, but he quickly grows jealous and violent, remembering their earlier affair.
 The two men fight until the truth is revealed and they ultimately exact vengeance on the Germans back on the front.
 In the final battle, Francois dies and Jean suffers from extreme shell-shock.
 He has a notable vision of dead soldiers arising from the battlefield and walking back to their homeland.
 He returns to his mother’s home and he angrily tears up a book of his poems.
 He stops on his “Ode to the Sun” and shouts out at the sun as the land deteriorates into a destroyed wasteland on the frontline.
 He blames the sun for the crimes of the war, and then he collapses in death on the ground, and the film concludes.